Christopher C. Chabot

 About Professor Chabot

 Chris Chabot is a Professor of Neurobiology, Physiology and Behavior.
 His overall interest is in the molecular and physiological basis of animal behavior and he investigates these issues in the field and in the lab.
 He collaborates regularly with both undergraduate and graduate students and has published journal articles with both.
-His current work on the control of circadian and circatidal rhythms in horseshoe crabs is funded by both the National Science Foundation and the National Institutes of Health (through the NH INBRE program).
+He has received funding for his research on the neurobiological and genetic mechanisms of biological rhythms of horseshoe crabs from the National Science Foundation, National Institutes of Health (through the NH INBRE program), and National Oceanic and Atmospheric Administration (through NH SeaGrant).
 He welcomes both undergraduate and graduate applicants to his lab.

 Awards and recognition